Asha-Empire/Game-Story/README.md

 #### 2811...

-But the situation changed after the first Stargate was built in 2811.
+**First Stargate Pair completed (Vita Nova ↔ Helios, 18 ly).** But the situation changed after the first Stargate was built in 2811.
 It turned out that it was impossible to build Stargates all the way to the Solar System, or even any star system down of the Milky Way, because Stargates were too costly to build and operate.
+The project proves stable links up to **20 ly** are economically viable, but shows energy demand rises *exponentially* beyond that.
+Building a chain all the way back to the Milky Way would require more Saian power than the entire Asha galaxy can deliver.
 As a result, the humans were unable to reach their home planet and the dream of returning to Earth was crushed.
 This led to chaos and war broke out between different planets, space stations, and hubs of the **Asha galaxy** as factions fought for control of the limited resources and territory.
+Building a chain all the way back to the Milky Way would require more Saian power than the entire Asha galaxy can deliver.
+With the “road home” closed, political unity fractures and the Century of Resource Wars begins.

 #### 2825...